storj/design-docs/20240726-project-transfer.md

 UI flow (current owner):

 * click "transfer project"
+  - if there is already a transfer request in-progress, the current owner or new owner associated with that transfer request must cancel/decline it before this option is available
-* if any of the owner prerequisits fail (unpaid invoices or user is frozen), display a message to the user informing them about what they need to do to transfer a project
+* if any of the current owner prerequisites fail (unpaid invoices or user is frozen), display a message to the user informing them about what they need to do to transfer a project
-* if prerequisites for owner pass, dialog is displayed asking for the email of the account which should become the new project owner - click "continue"
+* if prerequisites for current owner pass, dialog is displayed asking for the email of the account which should become the new project owner - click "continue"
-* send owner a 6-digit code via email, which they input into the dialog in the UI - click "continue"
+* send current owner a 6-digit code via email, which they input into the dialog in the UI - click "continue"
-* display success message informing the owner that an email has been sent to the new owner with instructions for completing the transfer
+* display success message informing the current owner that an email has been sent to the new owner with instructions for completing the transfer

 UI flow (new owner):

 * on all projects dashboard, the project being transferred appears with some action like "complete transfer" (needs design)
-* if any of the transferee prerequisites fail (unpaid invoices, project limit, free tier, or user is frozen), display a message to the user informing them about what they need to do to complete the transfer
+* if any of the new owner prerequisites fail (unpaid invoices, project limit, free tier, or user is frozen), display a message to the user informing them about what they need to do to complete the transfer
-* if transferee prerequisites pass, dialog is displayed informing the user that by completing the transfer, they will be responsible for paying for usage on the project - click "confirm/continue"
+* if new owner prerequisites pass, dialog is displayed informing the user that by completing the transfer, they will be responsible for paying for usage on the project - click "confirm/continue"
-* send transferee a 6-digit code via email, which they input into the dialog in the UI - click "continue"
+* send new owner a 6-digit code via email (a different code than was sent to the old owner), which they input into the dialog in the UI - click "continue"
-* display success message informing the transferee that the project has been successfully transferred.
-Send confirmation emails to both the transferer and transferee.
+* display success message informing the new owner that the project has been successfully transferred.
+Send confirmation emails to both the transferer (old owner) and transferee (new owner).

 #### Emails